 Subsequent owners- the Clarkes followed by Menna Salisbury and Philip Civil- made some further, relatively minor, changes.
 For a period the Clarkes ran a tearoom from the bedroom wing where they installed a kitchenette.
 This, more or less, is the house that we see today.
 Despite the alterations, much of the original character remains.
 A photo taken in the mid 1860s of the front of the house is easily recognizable today – only the conservatory and Henry’s study are missing from that view.
 An unfortunate development was the realignment of State Highway 1 which now runs between the house and the church, severing a long standing visual connection, and altering the approach to the house.

 Donations from Williams family members, starting in the 1960s, enabled the purchase of the land, and eventually the leasehold of the house in 2007, in the name of the Henry and William Williams Memorial Museum Trust.
 In 1968 R W Langley – an architectural student – prepared a set of drawings of the Retreat as a project for his degree.
 The Trust has since commissioned a conservation report and a scoping exercise that evaluates the Retreat’s future role as a Museum.
 Restoration is progressing, and in 2014 a pavilion was erected in the garden to house Henry Williams’ gravestone.
-An ASB Community Trust, and Williams Trusts grants have enabled further exterior restoration work to be carried out.
+Lotteries Environment and Heritage, ASB Community Trust (now Foundation North), and Williams Trusts grants have enabled further exterior restoration work to be carried out.
 We now require funding for interior restoration.
 The house is #70 on the Heritage New Zealand list.

 Sources: the history of the building of the Retreat was established through the letters and journals of Henry and Marianne Williams held in the Williams Collection, Auckland Museum Library, MS 91/75.
 Additional material came from the Alexander Turnbull Library, MS Micro 0209.
 Maintenance and tenancy records from 1907 are held in the archives of the Auckland Diocese, Parnell.
 ‘The Retreat Pakaraka – a Conservation Plan and Condition Assessment’ prepared by Dave Pearson Architects Ltd, 2007, is a valuable reference.
 Research and writing for this section by John R H Andrews.
 Photos by Camilla Hope-Simcock.